JervenBolleman/hashpan/README.md

 queues having more work that the others, resulting in idle cores before moving on to the next sequential IIN.

+One other tweak is that the hacker list of PANs is presumed to be representative of the frequencies of the IINs found in the rest of the data set.
+An after the crack analysis shows it is close enough with some outliers.
+In order to "front load" the generation of the hashes the IINs are considered in the frequency order of the hacker list of PANs, hence if the execution is aborted earlier then we will likely have the most possible hashes.

+This presented some  challenges with the Java Streams APIs since the parallel implementation will partition the ordered list into front and back partitions, and have the other worker threads start more or less in the middle.
+So I stored the IINs in a blocking queue and pulled the "work ticket" just after the parallel split in the stream.
+This resulted in the desired effect of more frequently used IINs being searched first.

 Optimization
 ============
 The unoptimized code ran at 569 ns/hash, however sticking VisualVM into the